 DR PATRICK KOTZUR

-Patrick Kotzur is an Assistant Professor in Psychology in the Quantitative Social Psychology Group at Durham University, programme director of C807 BSc in Psychological and Behavioural Science, and director of this lab.
+Patrick Kotzur is an Assistant Professor in Psychology in the Quantitative Social Psychology Group at Durham University, and director of this lab.

 He is very interested in what factors and processes shape how we respond to people we feel do not belong to "us", as well as the consequences of these perceptions.
 His current work focusses on questions related to stereotypes, prejudice, and discrimination; that is, how we preceive others, why we perceive them as such, what consequences these perceptions have, and how to change these perceptions.

 Patrick studied Intercultural Relations and Behaviour at Jacobs University (Germany) and Applied Social Psychology at Sussex University (UK).
 He received a Dr. rer. nat.
 (PhD equivalent) in Psychology from the University of Marburg (Germany) and worked as a postdoc at the University of Osnabrück (Germany).